dberzano/dberzano.github.io/alice/vcaf/usersguide/index.md

 ### Request PROOF workers

 When your PROOF session is up, you must request some workers.
-To do so simply run:
+To do so simply
+run:

 ```bash
 vafreq <NUM_OF_WORKERS>
 ```

 where you will substitute the number of desired workers to `<NUM_OF_WORKERS>`.
+The Virtual CAF is configured to allow one worker per core.

 You can do it many times to add workers to a currently running PROOF session.
 For instance, if you notice that the workers you have are not enough, you will